google/zetasql/docs/functions-and-operators.md

 +  `HAS`: Returns `true` if a field is set in a proto message;
    otherwise, `false`.
 Returns an error if this is used with a scalar proto3 field.
 Alternatively, use [`has_x`][has-value], to perform this task.
++  `ONEOF_CASE`: Returns the name of the set field in a Oneof.
+If no field is set, returns an empty string.

 **Return Type**